 Born in 1984, Yulia Gorodinski spent her early childhood in Belarus, the country of her birth.
 But at twelve she migrated to Israel where she completed her studies with MA in English Literature from The Hebrew University, Jerusalem, 2010.
-It was in 2007 while she was studying History and English literature at graduate level that she started feeling a connection with the art of photography besides a yearning for self-expression.
+Since 2007, Yulia started working on her self-portraits.

 From conception to creation, what is your workflow like?
 What degree of spontaneity do you allow in your photoshoots?
 How do you scout for ideal locations?

 I think about half of my work has been created spontaneously.
 There are times that I just go to a certain location (sometimes equipped with props, few outfits, or perhaps with nothing extra at all) without any specific idea and improvise on the spot, drawing inspiration from the landscape, or the trees, building structure, and light and shadow.
 When I do have an idea of what I want to do, I think where best it should be executed and go to that specific location.
 But I can’t really say that I specifically scout for locations, there are places that I know about or there are places that I happened to find by accident, I just try to remember them in case they fit with an idea I might have.
 But most of my images are taken in my town simply because I don’t drive, and even I did I couldn’t be going to remote locations by myself, it can be very risky, especially when the picture involves nudity.
 I think it’s important for any artist in any discipline to make the most of what is immediately around them, to prove oneself within the ambient constraints and limitations, yet always striving to move beyond what one thinks and knows, and always taking advantage of a new situation when by chance it occurs.